Dharma transmission: Historical criticism

 As part of an effort to control and regulate Buddhism, Chan monasteries received official recognition by the imperial state, and government officials came to either influence or control the selection of abbots.
 At the same time, as the position of abbot required official membership in a Chan lineage, ambitious monks sought to obtain inheritance certificates (sishu 嗣書) to advance their careers, sometimes by dishonest means.
 Foulk observes the many abuses of this system recounted by Dōgen, and states that "inheritance certificates were routinely given to senior monastic officers, presumably so that their way to an abbacy would not be blocked."
 According to Poceski, inheritance certificates are a peculiar feature of Chan which were invented during the Song dynasty.
-Foulk observes that inheritance certificates were not merely religious symbols, but were rather actual legal documents recognized by civil authorities.
+Foulk also observes that inheritance certificates were not merely religious symbols, but were rather actual legal documents recognized by civil authorities.
 Foulk states that the Chan lineage was essentially a mythological entity that nonetheless became an institutional reality when the government officially recognized dharma transmission, which he explains as a kind of ritual reenactment of mythology involving an inheritance certificate.
 Poceski observes the way in which this overall situation reflects a routinization of charisma:A major stipulation for all Chan monasteries, which de facto meant most public monasteries, was that the new abbot had to be recognized as an official member of a Chan lineage.
 Consequently, the Chan master came to act as a sanctioned religious functionary, a prominent prelate endorsed by the state, rather than an independent spiritual virtuoso whose authority was to a large extent based on his personal charisma and unique vision.

 Moreover, Poceski points out that abbots enjoyed opportunities for personal enrichment as well as control of the monastery's finances.
 With this situation came certain abuses such as the selling of abbotships and the acceptance of bribes by officials who controlled the process of abbot selection.
 Similarly, Jørn Borup observes that in Muromachi Japan, "inka shōmei were said to shift hands whenever temples needed money or powerful individuals needed status or a religiously sanctioned 'passport.'"
 Later in the Tokugawa period as well, Michel Mohr points out that "the misuse of Dharma-succession practices had become a plague that affected the credibility of the entire Zen Buddhist clergy."

 According to Lachs, dharma transmission has not always been based on the spiritual qualities or realization of the recipient.
 It has been given at times for various other reasons, such as securing political benefits to a monastery, perpetuating a lineage (even if the recipient has not awakened), and to imbue missionaries with authority in hopes of spreading Dharma to other countries.
 Lachs also observes that in modern Sōtō, temples are often kept within families, with dharma transmission functioning as a formality for abbots to pass temple control to their eldest sons (thereby securing a comfortable place of retirement for themselves).